oroinc/crm/README.md

 Refactoring
 - clean Abstract (model and entity) classes to refactor some methods (addValue, addOption, etc related to owner side)

-Others behaviours
-- timestamp, soft delete, audit, versionning, translatable / scopable values

 Test
 - add 10k products with 100 attributes to check the impl

+Others behaviours to think about (they come after)
+- timestamp, soft delete, audit, versionning, translatable / scopable values

 Others
-- flattenize eav values
+- flattenize eav values ?